benjaminoo/electroneum-instant-payments-woocommerce/electroneum-instant-payments-for-woocommerce/README.txt

 3. Plugin settings page, where you can enter your Electroneum vendor details.

 == Changelog ==

+= 1.1.4 =
+* Feature - More verbose order notes to inform store owner of payment progress (visible on order page in Wordpress dashboard).
+* Fix - Error messages are no longer persistent when saving API keys on settings page
+* Fix - Implemented workaround for servers who don't allow opening of external files from the web (e.g. file_get_contents)
+* Fix - Implemented workaround for functions not available in older PHP versions
+* Tweak - Checks if native store currency is supported by ETN and shows appropriate errors if not
+* Tweak - Security improvements on the order page
+* Tweak - Style improvements
+* Other - Word order, grammar, and other miscellaneous improvements

+= 1.1.3 =
+* Fix - Fix path to images

 = 1.1.2 =
 * Fix - Fix path to Javascript libraries